1337FORGE/Asiga/README.md

 - **Vulnerability to Nested Attack (MFOC):** All keys examined during the analysis were found to be vulnerable to the Nested attack technique, also known as MFOC.
 This attack method allows for the cracking of the encryption keys used in the tags.

-These findings highlight the importance of assessing and strengthening the security measures implemented in Asiga Max's RFID tags.
+These findings highlight the importance of assessing and strengthening the security measures implemented in Asiga Max's NFC (RFID) tags.
 The unique Key A implementation provides a level of protection against dictionary attacks.

 ### Tag Analysis Findings: